fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** mandatory
 **MetCoOp profile:** [alert](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md#alert)

 The `<alert>` element is the root element of the CAP document.
-The `<alert>` describes single FMI warning in all three languages (Finnish, Swedish, English) targeted at single or multiple areas.
+The `<alert>` describes a single FMI warning in all three languages (Finnish, Swedish, English) targeted at a single or multiple areas.

 ### identifier